molixrawdi/cloudbuild/Jenkins/README.md

 Use the web interface for initial setup when possible

 The most common cause is browser-related, so try Solution 3 first.
 If you're using automation or API calls, Solution 2 or 7 will be most helpful.RetryClaude does not have the ability to run the code it generates yet.Claude can make mistakes.
 Please double-check responses.

+Options with shared libraries:
+Load Implicitly: Every time a job is run this gets loaded.
+If used or not.

+Allow default version to be overriden:
+Might not work for productions.

+Include @Library changes in job recent change.